 One of the problems carriers face with customer support is that they have different tools for chat, email, and phone support.

-US Mobile was frustrated with these tools, so they built their own “integrated system that has chat, email, and phone support all in one place.”
+US Mobile created their own “integrated system that has chat, email, and phone support all in one place.”

 US Mobile also announced they recently doubled the number of support specialists that they have.
-This means shorter wait times for customers.
+This means shorter wait times and quicker responses.

 Or you can also use code “stetson” (without the quotes) for a free SIM starter kit and $20 of account credit.

 Mint Mobile is another carrier doing a great job offering customer service and support.

 You can contact Mint Mobile support via their online chat or the chat in their mobile application.

 Mint Mobile is using a chat bot, which they call the “Fox Bot,” to help answer common questions about their plans or service.